 After suffering a torn meniscus in the 2012 BCS National Championship game against LSU, Richardson wasn't the same.
 His speed declined following knee surgery and the Browns found out that he wasn't worth his four-year, $20 million contract.
 Cleveland traded him to the Indianapolis Colts for a first-round pick the following year, which they used to take Johnny Manziel.
 Looks like no one won that trade!

 Richardson, who is still just 30 years old, played his final snap in the NFL back in 2014.
-He received chances with the Oakland Raiders and Baltimore Ravens and spent time in two other professional football leagues.
+He received chances with the Oakland Raiders and Baltimore Ravens and spent time in three other professional football leagues.
 Where is the former Alabama running back now?

 Trent Richardson Now

-Richardson was still playing football as recently as 2019.
+Richardson is still playing football in 2022.

 He previously played in the Canadian Football League for the Saskatchewan Roughriders from 2017-18, around the same time he was arrested on third-degree domestic violence charges.
 He failed to report to the CFL team's training camp because he would reportedly lose custody of his children if he crossed the Canadian border.

-In a year where the coronavirus pandemic and COVID-19 outbreak has created bizarre headlines, Richardson was certainly at the center of one in November.
+In a year where the coronavirus pandemic and COVID-19 outbreak created bizarre headlines, Richardson was certainly at the center of one in November.
 Surveillance video from a furniture store revealed a woman pulling a gun and waving it at him after a dispute.
 The former running back was reportedly upset over damaged furniture he paid for.